MrVeit/Veittech-UnigramPayment/README.md

 - The `SERVER_DOMAIN` variable is a link to your domain where the API server is running, for the purposes of testing we will use the local address `http://localhost`,

-- The `BOT_TOKEN` variable is your Telegram bot token, which can be created in [Bot Father](https://t.me/BotFather) inside Telegram by following simple steps.
-After creating the bot, you need to enter the command in [Bot Father](https://t.me/BotFather) `/mybots -> Select your bot -> Go to API Token -> Copy the value from there -> Paste the variable value without quotes`,
+- The `BOT_TOKEN` variable is the token of your Telegram bot, which can be created in [Bot Father](https://t.me/BotFather) inside Telegram by following the following simple steps.
+After creating the bot, you need to enter the command in **`/mybots`** and then go to the following path: `Select your bot -> Go to API Token -> Copy the value from there -> Paste the variable value without quotes`,

 - The `BOT_SECRET_KEY` variable is the signature key by which the API server will identify your bot when it receives a check for payment.
 Ignoring third-party requests if they do not match this value, after decrypting the bot token.
 Here you can use a pair of two words or one with numbers, using any special characters.